 In the Atlantic, FAD sets account for nearly 50% of tropical tuna catches - including 67% of skipjack catches.
 It's time for a concerted global effort to better monitor and manage FAD usage in every ocean region.
 Since 2013, ICCAT has required the submission of FAD data to the Secretariat for use by the SCRS (Recs.
 13-01, 14-01, 15-01 and 16-01).
 However, each year only a few CPCs submit the required data, usually in an incomplete fashion, thus hindering regional analyses by SCRS.
-By the time of the 2017 SCRS, some FAD data covering 2016 had been reported for only 3 of 11 flags that operate purse seine vessels in the Atlantic.
-Some fleets point to the lack of clear definitions in Rec.
+By the time of the 2017 and 2018 SCRS meetings, some FAD data had been reported by a few CPCs.
+Some stakeholders point to the lack of clear definitions in Rec.
 16-01 and unclear data submission forms as the reasons for not reporting.
+At its 2018 meeting, the SCRS recommended a set of definitions of terms such as those that appear in Rec.
+16-01 as well as a revised data submission format which should solve these difficulties.